SherG/cool-iron/blog/business-priorities.md

 * What another organization or competitor is doing
 * Something recommended in the latest issue of a business or industry publication.

-How do you set business priorities?
-Here's a clever, simple way to do it, from a successful small business owner.
+Here's a clever, simple way to set priorities from a successful small business owner.

 ![business priorities](../static/choosing-business-priorities.svg)

 ## Meet Sam Decker

-Sam Decker is a digital entrepreneur, marketing heavyweight, and the founder of digital optimization wizards Clearhead.
+Sam Decker is a digital entrepreneur, marketing heavyweight, and the founder of Clearhead.

-Years ago, when he was working as Dell's website manager, he hired conversion optimization guru <a href="https://www.bryaneisenberg.com/" target="blank">Bryan Eisenberg</a> to analyze that site and make recommendations for improvement.
+Years ago, when he was working as Dell's website manager, he hired conversion optimization guru <a href="https://www.bryaneisenberg.com/" target="blank">Bryan Eisenberg</a> to analyze the site and make recommendations for improvement.

 His review completed, Eisenberg handed Decker a 75-page report of recommended changes.